sofiapag/python-data-collection/solution.md

 In this combined table, I will assume that the `External Account ID` is a foreign key of `User` id in code.
 A user / farmer may plant multiple types of crops across many years.
 So, the relationship is 1-to-many between `User` and `Crop`.

+There are cases to be made to whether or not enforce referential integrity.
+If enforced the a crop entity cannot exist without being assigned to a user.
+This improves data integrity if this behavior is desired, but it could be a performance hit to database.
+Without clear requirement, I will elect not to enforce.

 ## Get only the data you need

 ### GraphQL Approach